yao-yun/neodb/doc/install-docker.md

 Check the release notes, update `docker-compose.yml` and `.env` as instructed. pull the image
 ```
-docker-compose pull
+docker compose pull
 ```

 If there's no change in `docker-compose.yml`, restart only NeoDB services:
 ```
-$ docker-compose stop neodb-web neodb-worker neodb-worker-extra takahe-web takahe-stator nginx
+$ docker compose stop neodb-web neodb-worker neodb-worker-extra takahe-web takahe-stator nginx
-$ docker-compose up -d
+$ docker compose --profile production up -d
 ```

 Otherwise restart the entire cluster:
 ```
-$ docker-compose down
+$ docker compose down
-$ docker-compose up -d
+$ docker compose --profile production up -d
 ```

 ## Troubleshooting

- - `docker-compose ps` to see if any service is down, (btw it's normal that `migration` is in `Exit 0` state)
+ - `docker compose ps` to see if any service is down, (btw it's normal that `migration` is in `Exit 0` state)
- - `docker-compose run shell` to run a shell into the cluster; or `docker-compose run root` for root shell, and `apt` is available if extra package needed
+ - `docker compose run shell` to run a shell into the cluster; or `docker compose run root` for root shell, and `apt` is available if extra package needed
+ - see `Debug in Docker` in [development doc](development.md) for debugging tips

 ## Scaling